saeveritt/peerassets-docs/source/index.html.md

 - Use of `vout[0]` is strictly for tagging the P2TH Directory Address
 - Use of `vout[1]` is strictly for OP_RETURN data

 **_Please refer to the code block titled "Example of what vout looks like for a DeckSpawn transaction"_**
-You will see two vouts, vout[0] and vout[1].
-The important parts of vout[0] is the value, which is the P2TH fee, and the receiving address _miHhMLaMWubq4Wx6SdTEqZcUHEGp8RKMZt_, which in this case is the production P2TH directory address for Peercoin-Testnet.

 > Example what the vouts look like for a DeckSpawn transaction